-Class action on behalf of DACA recipients and other immigrants for lending discrimination
+Class action on behalf of DACA recipients and other non-citizens for lending discrimination

 Contact Plaintiffs’ Counsel

-If Wells Fargo has denied you a loan or other financial product because you are not a U.S. citizen or legal permanent resident (a “green card” holder), or because of your immigration status, click here to contact plaintiffs’ counsel to talk to us and learn more about your rights.
+If you have DACA status, a temporary protected status (TPS), or another legally protected status under any United States visa, and you have been denied a student loan, credit card, auto loan, home mortgage, personal loan, or business loan by Wells Fargo because you are not a U.S. citizen or permanent resident, click here to contact plaintiffs’ counsel to talk to us and learn more about your rights.
 All information will be held strictly confidential.
 There is no charge or obligation for our review of your case.